 Bulletin #4807, Farm Coaching to Support Farm-Team Communication

 A Guide for Professionals to Develop a Four-Session Communication Coaching Program

-Print the entire Guide: Bulletin #4807, Farm Coaching to Support Farm-Family Communication (PDF)
+Print the entire Guide: Bulletin #4807, Farm Coaching to Support Farm-Team Communication (PDF)

 Developed by Leslie Forstadt, Child and Family Development Specialist, University of Maine Cooperative Extension, Karen Groat, Family and Community Mediation, Abby Sadauckas, Land for Good, and Polly Shyka, Villageside Farm.